tejjeenu/tejjeenu/README.md

 # 👋 Hi I’m Tej

-I love building ML-powered full-stack apps and I’m always exploring ways to learn, grow and build better.
+I'm an AI and Computer Science student at the University of Birmingham, passionate about building ML-powered full-stack applications and always exploring new ways to learn, grow, and create.

 ## 🔧 What I Build, & What I’m Good At